MemoriterApp/MemoriterWebsite/content/markdown/blog-posts/how-to-study.md

 date: 2023-03-01
 author: Saga B.
 title: How to Study
-description: In this article we provide some tips on how to study.
+description: Studying is hard.
+Memoriter is here to help you study more effectively.
+Here are some tips on how to study more effectively using Memoriter.
 linkedBlogs: ['science-behind-memoriter']
 ---